 Here’s the trade alert that went out to Earnings Trade Alerts members before the close.

 TSLA, Z, OPEN, AGU, VCLK are among today’s top candidates.
 The problem is all but TSLA have bid/ask spreads that are too wide to accept in relation to their price.
 Given the 177 price of TSLA, I can be a little more flexible with the 5-15 cent bid/ask spread in TSLA Options.
 With that in mind, TSLA is today’s earnings trade (small size as always with earnings trades).

 Easy to Borrow (ETB): yes

-Liquid Options: plenty of OI, volume lacking, bid/ask spread of approx 1-4 cents
+Liquid Options: ample OI & volume, bid/ask spread of 5-15 cents

 Copy the trade below and paste it into our recommended broker, thinkorswim (adjust number of contracts according to your capital risk preferences).

 SELL -1 IRON CONDOR TSLA 100 (Weeklys) NOV2 13 200/205/155/150 CALL/PUT @1.65 LMT